 Alcoholic Beverages & Coffee

 With a few exceptions such as luxury lines, as well as premium lines Virgin Voyages and Celebrity Cruises, (read this to understand the differences between different types of lines), alcoholic beverages are not included in cruise fares.
 There are drink packages that may help some with this cost by paying a flat charge for your entire cruise which includes most alcoholic beverages (a discussion for another time).
 Generally speaking, the more expensive the cruise line, the cheaper the drinks.
 Oceania Cruises for example, doesn't attempts to make as large of a piece of it's revenue off bar sales, so a pour of Glenlivet might cost $8, compared to Carnival, which might charge $12.
 Some people try smuggling booze on their cruise, though we're not sure it's worth it.

 Coffee is a bit more complex than alcohol.
 I've yet to sail on a ship where a simple American coffee was not included, but for espresso drinks or other "premium coffee" beverages, there is sometimes a charge, but it depends on the cruise line.
 Carnival, Royal Caribbean, Norwegian Cruise Lines, Princess, Cunard, and Disney all charge money for these premium coffee drinks (or just a simple shot of espresso), though the charges seem pretty similar to what we'd pay locally in South Florida.
 Some lines in the upper-end of the market, such as Oceania and Regent however, do not charge extra for any coffee beverages.

-Many beverage packages, while usually associated with alcoholic beverages, also include premium coffee drinks, which can be a good way to control costs.
+Many beverage packages, while usually associated with alcoholic beverages, also include premium coffee drinks (and/or even soft drinks), which can be a good way to control costs.
 There are other ways to bundle or reduce these costs, such as "coffee cards" that some lines offer, which either reduce the cost when paying ahead for several drinks, or work as a loyalty program of sorts.

 Gratuities & Service Charges